wjakethompson/wjt-quarto/blog/taylor/2021-11-11-taylor-ggplot2/index.markdown

 ---
-title: Creating ggplot2 fill and color scales
+title: "Creating ggplot2 fill and color scales"
-author: Jake Thompson
-date: '2021-11-11'
+date: 2021-11-11
+subtitle: ""
+description: "Learn to create custom fill and color scales for ggplot2 to make your plots *Gorgeous*."
+image: "sidebar-plots.png"
+twitter-card:
+  image: "sidebar-plots.png"
+open-graph:
+  image: "sidebar-plots.png"
 categories:
+  - R
   - package
+  - taylor
-  - R
+  - ggplot2
-tags:
   - Taylor Swift
-  - ggplot2
-excerpt: Learn to create custom fill and color scales for ggplot2 to make your plots *Gorgeous*.
-draft: no
-weight: 1
-layout: single-series
 ---

-In the first post in the [taylor series](https://www.wjakethompson.com/blog/taylor/), I introduced the [taylor](https://taylor.wjakethompson.com) package for accessing data on Taylor Swift's discography.
+In the first post in the [taylor series](https://www.wjakethompson.com/blog/#category=taylor), I introduced the [taylor](https://taylor.wjakethompson.com) package for accessing data on Taylor Swift's discography.
-We then began exploring some of the internals of the package by examining how taylor uses vctrs to [create a custom color palette class](../2021-10-24-taylor-palettes/).
+We then began exploring some of the internals of the package by examining how taylor uses vctrs to [create a custom color palette class](../2021-10-16-taylor-palettes/).
 In this post, we'll extend that work to see how the color palettes can be wrapped into color and fill scales for [ggplot2](https://ggplot2.tidyverse.org).

 ## ggplot2 scales